TimotheePremat/PhD/Metrical Analysis/BFM/roland.md

 >Note that when several line numbers are given for a single line, the former is the line number in the `txt` file given in input to the PAM at the latter is the line number given in the `xml` file.
 There is indeed differences between the two numbering, as the `xml` file can count missing lines (e.g. if the editor knows there is a missing line but cannot edit it) while the `txt` file cannot.
 The difference between the two numberings are small (mostly from one to five lines), so even with only one numbering system the reader should easily find his way through it.

+>Note that metrical breaks are referred to with the PAM conventions: the position of the break is indicated by a number, and the type by the following: 'ma' for 'masculine' (oxytonic word before the break), 'épC' for 'epic break before a consonant-initial word', 'épV' for 'epic break before a vowel-initial word' (including <h> when it does not prohibit elision), 'ly' for 'lyric' and 'ej' for 'enjambante'.
+So that '4ma' mean that the break falls after the fourth syllable, which is the tonic of an oxytonic word, etc.

 ## Problems in the edition
 This section collects irregularities that are probably/maybe due to errors in the edition of the text and/or its XML formatting.